ewalke31/FNGS_website/README.md

 # -v argument allows your container to use data that is only available locally.
 Ie, in this case, the data in
 # /local/path/to/your/data/ would be visible inside the docker container at /data
-docker run -ti -v /local/path/to/your/data/:/data --entrypoint /bin/bash ericw95/fngs:0.0.3
+docker run -ti -v /local/path/to/your/data/:/data -p <portnum>:<portnum> --entrypoint /bin/bash ericw95/fngs:0.0.3
+# otherwise, you can just skip the -v flag entirely if you plan to use the demo data
+docker run -ti -p <portnum>:<portnum> --entrypoint /bin/bash <your-handle>/fngs

 # takes you into the docker container

 cd /ndmg/ndmg/scripts/
 ./ndmg_demo-func.sh
 # runs the demo